 Lack Of Product Knowledge

-The downside of buying tech products online is that sometimes it’s hard to understand tech jargon.
+The downside of Purchasing Technology Online is that sometimes it’s hard to understand tech jargon.
 Although there is every bit of information on the internet, lacking tech knowledge makes it hard to understand specific features.

 In stores, salespeople are equipped with that knowledge and can explain the tech jargon in simpler words.
 This makes the decision-making process easier for the customer, which is why they might come back to the store rather than buy the same thing online.